Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 - when you want to automate repetitive tasks.

 ## Accessing HPC class and some notes
-Now we will connect to the HPC class for today's tutorial.
-Make sure to always follow these steps when working on class material.
+* Now we will connect to the HPC class for today's tutorial.
+* Make sure to always follow these steps when working on class material.
+* Below are the commands you should use to paste the commands into PowerShell, Putty, and Mac:
+	* PowerShell: `Ctrl + V`
+	* Putty: `Right click`
+	* Mac Terminal: `Command + V`

 ### Step 1: Connect to ISU Wifi or VPN (if off campus)